umd-dslam/BullFrog/README.md

 ## TPC-C Benchmark

-If you have any questions about schema migration on TPC-C Benchmark, feel free to contact me: `gangliao@cs.umd.edu`.
+If you have any questions about schema migration on TPC-C Benchmark, feel free to contact us.